How is mesothelioma treated?

 You may also be offered treatment for pleural effusion.

 There’s still a lack of evidence about the best treatments for mesothelioma.
 You might be invited to take part in a medical study, also called a clinical trial, to investigate new treatments.

-As well as trials looking into the role of surgery in mesothelioma, there are a large number of clinical trials looking into new drug treatments, including assessing the role of immunotherapy that has been very successful in other cancers.
+As well as trials looking into the role of surgery in mesothelioma, there are a large number of clinical trials looking into new drug treatments.
+This includes assessing the role of immunotherapy that has been very successful in other cancers.

-It’s not an option for everyone but if you want to know more, ask your doctor or nurse.
-If you decide not to join a clinical trial, you’ll still receive the best possible care.
+It’s not an option for everyone, but if you want to know more ask your doctor or nurse.
+If you decide not to join a clinical trial, you will still receive the best possible care.
 You can also leave a clinical trial at any time if you change your mind.

 You might also be asked to donate a sample of your tumour to help future research into mesothelioma.
-This is a choice – you don’t have to say yes – and you might wish to discuss this with your family and your health care team before you decide.
+This is a choice – you don’t have to say yes.
+You might wish to discuss this with your family and your health care team before you decide.